The Pathfinder Network and COVID-19

 Parenting Inside Out

-We are continuing to provide curriculum, customer support and training opportunities for partners implementing the Parenting Inside Out program across the globe.
-We are working to develop PIO tools available for users who are having to think creatively about how to deliver parenting programming at this time.
+We are continuing to provide curriculum, customer support and online training opportunities for partners implementing the Parenting Inside Out program across the globe.
+We are working to develop curriculum innovations and PIO tools available for partners who are having to think creatively about how to deliver parenting programming at this time.
 Please reach out to PIO@thepathfindernetwork.org for more information or with questions.

 If you have any questions or wish to receive more information about our operations or programs, please contact firstname.lastname@example.org.
 Check back here for additional updates and information.